eh3rrera/project-reactor-course/docs/06-schedulers-and-threads/parallelFlux.md

 ![rails](images/101.png)

 `ParallelFlux` is another implementation of the `Publisher` interface but is not a subclass of `Flux`, it implements its own versions of operators such as `concatMap`, `filter`, `map`, and `flatMap`, just to mention a few.
-You can review all the operators it implements on its [javadoc](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/ParallelFlux.html) page (in particular, it does not have a `doFinally` lifecycle hook).
+You can review all the operators it implements on its [javadoc](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/ParallelFlux.html) page (in particular, it does not have a `doFinally` life cycle hook).

 Having said that, you create a `ParallelFlux` from an existing `Flux` using the `parallel` method:
 ```java